chun-eric/sentinel-siem-chatgpt/README.md

 Search for Sentinel in the search bar.
 <br/>
 <br/>
-Choose your resource group > siem-training2
+Choose your resource group which is siem-training2.
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="22" border="0" /></a>